johnyukon21/johnyukon21.github.io/Client_Server_Model_for_Bitcoin.md

 * AuthN and AuthZ - the server should only process authenticated and authorized requests.
 * DDOS protection - given that the server endpoint might be exposed on the public Internet, DDOS protections should be in place.
 * Encrypted communication/TOR - communication between the client and the server should be encrypted.
-* Secure/Hardened APIs - the exposes APIs should be hardened to the point that there are protections against malicious clients.
+* Secure/Hardened/Standardized APIs - the exposes APIs should be hardened to the point that there are protections against malicious clients.
 * Blockchain Data Indexing - depending on the usecases that the server is supporting (single xpub, multiple xpub, block explorer) it needs different degrees of indexing.
-* Inbound connectivity on the internet/TOR - the node should be able to accept inbound connections on the public internet.
+* Inbound routeablity on the internet/TOR - the node should be able to accept inbound connections on the public internet.
+* Network communication protocol  - the APIs exposed by the server should be callable in a pre-defined protocol (eg REST, Stratum)

 #### Implementations
 The following are the common implementations of a Bitcoin Server: